-Name Description IP address The IP address of the device.
+Name Description ProductInstanceID The identifier for an instance of the product deployed within Flex platform.
+The product may have many independent instances running in Flex platform, the product instance ID uniquely identifies the product (and its services).
+This field is displayed for Avaya Analytics.
+IP address The IP address of the device.
+This field is not displayed for Flex supported models.
 SAL Gateway takes both IPv4 and IPv6 addresses as input.
+Host Name The host name of the device that you want to add as a managed element.
+This field is not displayed for Flex supported models.
 Provide Remote Access to this device The check box to enable remote connectivity to the managed device.
 Transport alarms from this device The check box to enable SAL Gateway to accept and forward alarms from this managed device to Avaya and other Network Management Systems (NMS).
 If the model you select does not support alarming, this check box is unavailable for selection.
 Collect Inventory for this device The check box to enable inventory collection from the managed device through SAL Gateway.
 When this check box is selected, SAL Gateway collects inventory information about the managed device and sends the information to Avaya.
 This feature is to aid services personnel working on tickets who requires to review the configuration details of managed devices.
 If the model you select does not support inventory collection, this check box is unavailable for selection.
 Inventory collection frequency The interval in hours at which SAL Gateway collects inventory information about the managed device.
 Inventory The status of the last inventory collection attempt from the device.
 The ready-only field indicates whether inventory information has been collected from the device.
 The status can be: Not available: Indicates that the inventory collection option is disabled for the device and no inventory data is collected.
-Last inventory collection attempt failed: Indicates that the last inventory collection attempt failed.
-A timestamp: Indicates that the last inventory collection attempt was successful.
+Last inventory collection attempt failed: Indicates that the last inventory collection attempt failed. • A timestamp: Indicates that the last inventory collection attempt was successful.
 You can click the timestamp link to view the inventory report of the device.